onevcat/UniWebView-Docs/docs/api/README.md

 <p>This only sets the background color of the content view of the web view.
 Normally, the background
 color will be hidden by the web page background.
 If you want to make the web view background visible, you need to make the web page it transparent by adding some necessary style to it.</p>
-<p>This property only change the web view background.
+<p>This property only changes the web view background.
 If you want to make the whole web view transparent, use <code>Alpha</code> instead.</p>
 </div>
             <div class='example'>